Mrbeyond/js-class-tasks/loop/for-loop/readme.md

 9. Use a `for` loop to print the numbers from 5 to 15, but skip every even number.

 10. Write a `for` loop that prints the numbers from 0 to 3 in reverse order (3, 2, 1, 0).

+## Part B

+1. Use a single for loop to create a sequence that starts from 1, increments by 1 until it reaches 10, and then decrements by 1 until it reaches 1

+2. Use a single for loop to create a sequence that starts from 1, increments by 1 until it reaches 10, and then decrements by 2 and shows only even numbers backward till it reaches 2.

+3. Use a single for loop to create a sequence that starts from 1, increments by 1 until it reaches 20, and then decrements by showing numbers that are divisible by 3 until it reaches 3